chihinch/kanbanno/README.md

 Kanbanno is all about collaboration, so it's easy to invite other Kanbanno users to join a board, who will then see the board on their dashboard.
 Board administrators also have the capability to remove members from the board.

 ## Future Updates

+Kanbanno will eventually be able to do the following:

+* Archive and close/delete boards, lists, and cards
+* Star favourite boards
+* Search for boards
+* Store attachments uploaded by users to cards
+* Duplicate lists and cards